steveam1/Attention-Is-All-You-Need/README.md

 ### Innovation
 The Transformer introduced the first sequence transduction architecture built entirely on self attention, removing the need for sequence aligned RNNs or convolution and showing that attention alone can achieve state of the art performance.

 ---

-### Key Insights

-These visualizations demonstrate that:

-- Specialization: Different attention heads learn to focus on different linguistic phenomena
-- Interpretability: The model learns interpretable patterns related to syntax and semantics without explicit supervision
-- Linguistic Knowledge: Attention provides insights into model behavior that were difficult to obtain with RNNs

----

 ## Question 2